 There will be open access to all content of the journal.
 The journal will publish scientific articles following a peer review.

 The journal has been approved as a level 1 journal by the Norwegian Register for Scientific Journals.

 Nordic Journal of Information Literacy in Higher Education (NORIL) is a peer reviewed open access journal.
 Information literacy is a multidisciplinary field as it is the subject of both academic research, as well as of library pedagogical practice.
 The development of knowledge in the field is nourished by perspectives from different academic disciplines, such as pedagogy, sociology, media studies, library and information science and psychology.

 We would like to invite article authors and book reviewers who can contribute to a better understanding of the relationship between research-based knowledge and learning processes in Higher Education, and teaching practices within the field of information literacy.

 Ornis Norvegica is a peer-reviewed, online and open access journal publishing papers in all fields of ornithology.
 Both subscription and publishing are free of charge.

 Former Cinclus (Vol. 1, 1978) and Fauna Norv. ser.
 C., Cinclus (Vol. 2-21, 1979-1999)

-Praxeology – A critical reflexive view on social practiceis an open access, online peer reviewed journal in the intersection between health research, educational research, the social sciences and the humanities.
+Praxeology – A critical reflexive view on social practices is an open access, online peer reviewed journal in the intersection between the health sciences, pedagogy, the social sciences and the humanities.
 The journal publishes peer reviewed articles and essays, in addition to book essays, book reviews, and op-ed pieces.

-The title Praxeologyand the subtitle critical reflexive view refer to Pierre Bourdieu and a research tradition that has been developed in the Scandinavian countries, based on his theories and methods.
+The title Praxeology and the subtitle a critical reflexive view refer to historical epistemology, with particular orientation towards Pierre Bourdieu and the research tradition that has been developed in the Nordic countries based on his theories and methods.

 This open-access, peer reviewed electronic journal aims at publishing original research within the field of theatre studies.